 This post contains a few pieces of information I wanted to share with all who follow this blog.
-Nothing earth-shattering, mind you, just a few things I stumbled upon.
+Nothing earth-shattering, mind you, just a few things I stumbled upon, about dogs and cats, and a couple of useful services.
 Enjoy what matters to you, ignore the rest.

 Online storage has become a useful tool for various reasons and we all have some, like DropBox, Copy (alas shut down,) iCloud, and so on.
 They offer you a modest storage space which can be expanded if you bring your friends through referrals.
 But the starting space is generally small.
 Of course, Google Drive is available to anyone who has a Gmail account and starts at 15GB of shared space with mail, photos, drive.